alexeiZamyatin/devcon-cross-chain-workshop/README.md

 |Rank| team | current address | Test 1 | Test 2 | Test 3| Test 4| ... | Total Points|
 |----|------|----------------|---------|---------|-------|-------|----|-----------|
 |1 |A-Team| 123jansnkns...| 10| 5 | 3| 20| ... | 38 |

+## Game Server

+### Attack script
+For each team-contract pair, send transactions and check against expected results.
+In pre-defined intervals.
+Stores points to database.

+### Submit/Re-deploy Script
+Re-deploys a team's contract and sends the new address to our server.
+Server updates database entry